pflanze/ml2json/docs/mbox.md

 - both `Email::Folder::Mbox` and `Mail::Box::Mbox` have been tried, but
-found to have issues parsing some of the archives this project was being developped for. `Chj::Parse::Mbox` with a simple approach of matching `'\nFrom '` as separator worked better on the archives in question; this will probably fail on those mbox files that JWZ mentions relying on Content-Length, though, if so, one of the formerly-mentioned parsers may be tried again (for this, adapt
+found to have issues parsing some of the archives this project was being developped for. `Chj::Parse::Mbox` with a simple approach of matching `\nFrom ` as separator worked better on the archives in question; this will probably fail on those mbox files that JWZ mentions relying on Content-Length, though, if so, one of the formerly-mentioned parsers may be tried again (for this, adapt